nicknackwackpat/Tossup/README.md

 ## Usage

 We have implemented a user verification via passport.The app verifys the user by name and email adress.
 After the user is verified, the user will pick up to 4 canidates to run throught the generator.
 The generator will run the 4 canidates thru each of the 50 states.
-Each states population are found from \***\*\_\_\_\_\*\*** .
+Each states population are found from Wikipedia .
 The generator gives everyone a vote and breaks down those votes to the 4 canidates.
 Then they are run through all 50 states and a winner is tallied and proclaimed victorious!

 ## Created By